“Refereeing is my passion” – Youth League final referee Osmers | Inside UEFA

 Teamwork is essential

-An all-German staff will deal with Monday’s ultimate in Nyon – Osmers shall be accompanied by assistants Robert Kempter and Eduard Beitinger, and fourth official Daniel Schlager.
-The staff’s united spirit will shine by way of on the day.
+An all-German group will deal with Monday’s remaining in Nyon – Osmers will probably be accompanied by assistants Robert Kempter and Eduard Beitinger, and fourth official Daniel Schlager.
+The group’s united spirit will shine by means of on the day.
 “I can’t referee a match only by myself, and I’m grateful to have a good team around me that I can trust,” Osmers says.
 “I must emphasise that it’s not about individuals – we will look to achieve a good performance as a team, and I see myself more as a team leader.”

-The referee staff will even play an important position on the sphere in performing each as ambassadors for soccer’s picture and as ‘educators’, guiding and main budding younger skills eagerly striving to win a significant European title at this early stage of their careers.
+The referee group may even play an important position on the sector in performing each as ambassadors for soccer’s picture and as ‘educators’, guiding and main budding younger skills eagerly striving to win a significant European title at this early stage of their careers.
 “Referees stand for certain values – for example, fair play and respect,” Osmers explains.
 “We also want to contribute to this match by helping to apply these values.”

-In addition to 100% focus and focus, Osmers is set to get pleasure from Monday’s event.
+In addition to 100% focus and focus, Osmers is set to take pleasure in Monday’s event.
 “I’ll try and savour the moments before the match, because it’s extremely important to have a positive mind-set when you go into a game,” he says.

 Women’s EURO – ‘a great event’

-And what of the long run?
+And what of the longer term?
 Harm Osmers prefers to focus on the current.
 “My first focus is on the Youth League final, and then comes the Women’s EURO,” he emphasises.
 “These are great achievements for me.
 I love refereeing – and I promise anyone who wants to be a referee that they will be taking a good decision…”